The Three Counties orchards

 Orchards need people to keep them healthy and productive and that’s where the Three counties Traditional Orchard Project can help.

-Working with local experts we’ll train volunteers in practical orchard skills, improve them for wildlife and discover the role they have played over the centuries.
+Working with local experts we’re training volunteers in practical orchard skills and helping them to improve local orchards for wildlife and discover the role they have played over the centuries.

 Stop press !

-We’re really pleased to have launched our new Orchard Champions course, developed with our training partners Garden Organic.
-This is the latest addition to their award winning growing and composting programmes.
+We’re recruiting again for our new Orchard Champions course, developed with our training partners Garden Organic.
 You don’t have to be an expert, just an orchard enthusiast with a passion for getting other people to love them too!
-We now have 17 orchard champions working as ambassadors for traditional orchards – spreading the word about what fabulous places they are, both in their own communities and in our project areas.
+In return for our training you ‘give back’ 30 hours each year to the project, and it’s up to you what you choose to do.

 Find out more on our ‘getting involved’ page.